by Tess Jaray RA

 International delivery is calculated by weight and can be seen at checkout.

 Throughout her long and highly esteemed career Tess Jaray’s work has been characterised by the use of precise and pure colour combinations, a near-perfection of surface, and the creation of a particular quality of space and light.
 Although geometric form is always evident in her imagery, it is perhaps more to do with the geometry of relationships than of mathematics.
-With wide-ranging influences, including pre-historic and Egyptian art, Jaray says that her paintings ‘may be seen as abstract – whatever that may be – but they are never abstracted’.
+With wide-ranging influences, including pre-historic and Egyptian art, Jaray says that her images ‘may be seen as abstract – whatever that may be – but they are never abstracted’.

 Artist Sales: This work is sold by the artist.
 The sale is facilitated by RA Enterprises (RAE) for which they receive only a commission from the artist.